 I know, it can be very time consuming to have those elements above updated on regular basis, and I can totally understand that you prefer to focus on your music instead.
 Therefore, you may think of building a mini team (people from your surrounding or eventually outsource to professional if you can) that could help you and handle those tasks for you.

-TIPS: when applying online for a showcase, always mention your activities for your next 3 to 6 months such as touring plan, release plan, promotion campaign.
+TIPS: when applying online for a showcase, always mention your activities for your past and next 3 to 6 months such as touring plan, release plan, promotion campaign.

 Let’s suppose your band is selected.
 You will have access to the delegates database.

 It’s very important to have a good overview of who will be present at the events and for that, you should dig in the delegates list and build a schedule of meetings.
 In order to do this, I would advise the following:

 Some will answers, some will not.
 For the one who don’t answers, you may send them a reminder about your show, you never know, they might show up unexpectedly.